noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 Besides that it's pretty old, there is also no documentation about fields ownership, so you're exposed to future conflicts any time you use the Mocha "contexts".

 Yet, those aren't the main issues with this approach!
-Following it, their is no way to clearly identify the requirements of your shared behavior.
+Following it, there is no way to clearly identify the requirements of your shared behavior.
 In other words, you can't see the required data types and signature in its declaration context (i.e. closure) nor in the function signature (i.e. arguments).
 This isn't the better choice for readability and maintainability.

-Their have been and still is some discussions about this approach.
+There has been and still is some discussions about this approach.
 Especially, Christopher Hiller aka Boneskull, maintainer of Mocha since July 2014, published a first attempt of a ["functional" interface](https://github.com/mochajs/mocha/pull/3399) in May 2018 (check out the issues referenced at the end of this article for more information on this).
 Yet, this PR is still open, and we can't, I think, expect any advancement on this